jpaulm/drawfbp/README.md

 - to run under Linux, replace the semi-colon(s) with colons(s).

-Note: if you are displaying a network built using a pre-v2.13.0 version of DrawFBP, with some or all of the component classes filled in, you will have to reaccess the component classes, as the naming conventions have changed.
+Note: if you are displaying a network built using a pre-v2.13.0 version of DrawFBP, with some or all of the component classes (from JavaFBP) filled in, you will have to reaccess the component classes, as the naming conventions have changed slightly.

 **DrawFBP properties** are held in a file called <code>DrawFBPProperties.xml</code> in the user's home directory.
 If this does not exist, it will be created the first time the user runs DrawFBP - it is automatically updated as the user uses various DrawFBP facilities.